augelloantonio/buyit/TESTING.md

 - Click on "Edit Personal Info"
 - Try to change the email using an existing email, for example use 'user1@testing.com'
 - Try to change the username using an existing username, for example use 'user1'
-- Try to add unique username/email
+- Try to add a unique username/email
 - Check success change name alert